 Our NDVI crop health mapping service provides valuable comparative health and growth data for crops at various stages of development, plant biomass estimation, relative plant vigour and comparative vigour and health across different trial plots.
+We can also include your yield data as a map layer.
 Combined with EM soil conductivity and soil testing data, it provides a valuable long-term data source for managing crops and field rotations.
 Pull the slider left and right to see the original photo and the NDVI mapping.

 Our precision topographical and contour mapping services provide accurate elevation data for even the most inaccessible areas.
 They are a great resource for planning roads and tracks, locating dams and drains, planning for shaping and contouring of new agricultural fields and much more.
 Pull the slider left and right to see the original photo and the 1m elevation contours.